red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/make-use-of-llms.rst

     model: meta/llama-3.1-8b-instruct
     model: meta/llama-3.1-70b-instruct

-To support other models you would need to create a set of new `template prompts <../../../nemoguardrails/llm/prompts>`_ that consider the specific capabilities and the API of the model and add them to your bot configuration.
+To support other models, you would need to create a set of new `template prompts <../../../nemoguardrails/llm/prompts>`_ that consider the specific capabilities and the API of the model and add them to your bot configuration.

 ----------------------------------------
 Natural Language Description (NLD)
 ----------------------------------------

-One of the main LLM generation mechanism in Colang are the so-called Natural Language Description (NLD) in combination with the "generation" operator ``...``.
+One of the main LLM generation mechanisms in Colang is the so-called Natural Language Description (NLD) in combination with the "generation" operator ``...``.

 .. code-block:: colang